yanchenko/droidparts.org/di.rst

 DependencyProvider
 ==================

-DependencyProvider is a subclass of ``AbstractDependencyProvider`` with methods that return objects to be injected.
+DependencyProvider is a subclass of ``AbstractDependencyProvider`` with factory methods that return objects to be injected.

 The supported method signatures are: